 Dr. McPherson has served as President of the TIAA Board of Governors since 2010.
 He has been President Emeritus of The Spencer Foundation since 2017 and served as President from 2003 to 2017.
-Dr. McPherson is a member of the executive planning board of Project Pericles and is a member of the board of Forum on the Future of Higher Education at Massachusetts Institute of Technology.
-He is a Mellon Research Fellow and a non-resident fellow of the Urban Institute in Washington.
+Dr. McPherson is currently a non-resident fellow of the Urban Institute in Washington.
 D.C.
-He received a B.A. in mathematics, an M.A. in economics and a Ph.D. in economics, all from the University of Chicago.
+He received a B.A. in mathematics, an M.A. in economics and a Ph.D. in economics from the University of Chicago.